 EDS patient testimonial treated with Comprehensive Prolotherapy

-In this video, you will meet our patient, Louise, watch her brave battle with EDS, and see the courage it took for her and her family to travel from Europe to come to Caring Medical for the type of Prolotherapy.
+In this video, you will meet our patient, Louise, watch her brave battle with EDS, and see the courage it took for her and her family to travel from Europe to come to Caring Medical for Prolotherapy.
 Since her treatment she has been able to go back into sports she thought she would no longer be able to participate in.
 Louise is a wonderful example of the power of Prolotherapy against EDS.
 We are grateful for her and her mother’s wish to share their story.

-1. Castori M, Morlino S, Ghibellini G, Celletti C, Camerota F, Grammatico P. Connective tissue, hlers-Danlos syndrome(s), and head and cervical pain.
+2. Castori M, Morlino S, Ghibellini G, Celletti C, Camerota F, Grammatico P. Connective tissue, hlers-Danlos syndrome(s), and head and cervical pain.
 Am J Med Genet C Semin Med Genet.
 2015 Feb 5. doi: 10.1002/ajmg.c.31426.